 But think about it; what is the right technology tool to use?
 Email groups break down when threads become ludicrously long, resulting in a lost message or poor ability to make decisions to drive consensus.
 People from different groups hold different pieces of information and find it difficult to chime in at the right time into the conversation.
 When mixing internal and external stakeholders in an email, how do you control what information should be shared or not?

-Invite external guests to talkspirit with the right level of access
+Invite external guests to Talkspirit with the right level of access

 Secondly, guests can be granted access to only the groups that are relevant to them.
 Of course, this helps to keep confidential company information private.
 Moreover, it doesn’t overwhelm the guests with too much irrelevant information.

 Lastly, as long as guests participate in one group at the time, it’s completely free to add external guests.
-This gives your organisation the control to scale up or down and invite as many guests as needed without worrying about the impact to cost.
+This gives your organization the control to scale up or down and invite as many guests as needed without worrying about the impact to cost.

 The end result, is an environment that brings all internal and external stakeholders together in one simple, secure and coherent space.
 A space that allows for effective coordination, keeps everyone up-to-date and facilitates a two-way stream of interactive communication.
 It’s a way to create, manage and nurture a community.